AlexSD92/SalesBase/README.md

     - Then click 'Submit Order Form'
 22. Next head to your settings and click on 'Reveal Config Vars'.
     - Notice that Heroku has created a 'DATABASE_URL' for use later.
-    - Include requirements.txt as a key and copy all of the contents of your requirements.txt in to the value field.
+    - Include requirements.txt as a key and copy all of the contents of your requirements.txt into the value field.
     - Within your project folder and in the settings.py file, you should find a 'SECRET_KEY'.
 Include this as a key and the secret key as the value.
 You can edit this to be whatever you like, just be sure to include it in your Config vars.
     - Finally, for development, you will need to disable the collection of static files.
 The file key value pair you need to add is 'DISABLE_COLLECTSTATIC=1'.
 23. Click on 'Add Buildpack' and select python, then 'Save changes'.